 Price: Starting at $25 for a set.
 It’s time for me to be honest about my dental care.
-I own one of those fancy SonicCare toothbrushes that my dad bought for me from Costco… But I didn’t bring it to Florida.
+I own one of those fancy Sonicare toothbrushes that my dad bought for me from Costco… But I didn’t bring it to Florida.
+I really do regret not bringing it.
+You could argue oral b and sonicare are the market leaders in toothbrushes which makes my decision to leave the toothbrush at home even more perplexing.
 Yes, I’ve pretty much resorted to getting cheap electric toothbrushes from Target.
 The only negative about them is that they don’t have that handy dandy timer built in that encourages me to brush in all four quadrants of my mouth for a total of two minutes.
 When I was packing and planning for our trip to Europe last summer, I kept coming upon adds for quip, a fancy electric toothbrush that looked decidedly no-fuss.
 Plus, it looked pretty.
-I didn’t end up getting it then, but decided to take the plunge when I moved here.
+I didn’t end up getting it then but decided to take the plunge when I moved here.
 So far, I’ve definitely been impressed!
 My pretty rose gold toothbrush has its own spot in our bathroom, attached to the mirror, and came with toothpaste, too!
 How can I complain?
 Plus, they deliver a new brush head, battery and toothpaste every three months, so I never forget to change my brush head.
 Get your first brush head refill free when you sign up for a plan here.
 (P.S.
 When you sign up using that link, I get a free refill too, so thank you!)

 Book: Emily Post’s Etiquette,19th Edition: Manners for Today